Spectral and Energy Efficiency Tradeoff for Pinching-Antenna Systems: Numerical Results

-Fig. \ref{figure_7} illustrates the achieved EE of the system versus $P_T$ for various weighting coefficients $\beta$.
+Fig. \ref{figure_14} illustrates the achieved EE of the system versus $P_T$ for various weighting coefficients $\beta$.
 Specifically, when $\beta$=0, the original problem becomes a EE-maximization design for both PASS and MIMO system.
-Take PASS as an example, its EE remains almost unchanged.
+Take PASS as an example, its EE increases initially and then remains constant.
 On the other hand, when $\beta$=1, the original problem turns into a SE-maximization design.
-Unlike the EE-maximization counterpart, the EE of both PASS and MIMO starts to decline at higher available power levels since SE-maximization design aims to maximize the sum rate at the cost of EE degradation, but it is worth noting that for $\forall \beta\in[0,1]$, PASS always achieves better EE performance compared with MIMO system, which reflects that PASS is an energy-efficient architecture.

-Fig. \ref{figure_8} shows the SE comparison versus $P_T$ for various $\beta$.
+In contrast to the EE-maximization counterpart, the EE of both PASS and MIMO systems starts to decline at higher available power levels since SE-maximization design aims to maximize the sum rate at the cost of EE degradation, but it is worth noting that for $\forall \beta\in[0,1]$, PASS always achieves better EE performance compared with the other two baselines, which reflects that PASS is an energy-efficient architecture.
+Fig. \ref{figure_15} shows the SE comparison versus $P_T$ for various $\beta$.
 When $\beta$=1, the original SE-EE tradeoff design becomes conventional SE-maximization, in this case, the SE of both PASS and MIMO are increasing linearly with $P_T$ under ZF beamforming strategy.
 When $\beta$=0, the original problem turns out to be a EE-maximization design in which SE increases with $P_T$ until it reaches the ``\textit{green power}'' as described in \cite{Obiedollah2025energy}, and then SE and EE saturate.
 Similarly, it is also observed that under the same setting, PASS always achieves better SE performance compared with MIMO under different $P_T$ and $\beta$.